 A behind the scenes tour of the Lisbon Football Stadium is a must for die-hard UK football fanatics.
 You get to see all the VIP, training and changing room areas.

 Hit the Beach

 The Praia da Rainha beach is a small but beautiful cove in Cascais.
-Only two minutes from the train station, the promenade runs right along the beach and area.
+It's only two minutes from the train station, and the promenade runs right along the beach and area.
 There is no shortage of pubs, restaurants of various types and pricings throughout the area.
-The beach is a favourite with locals and tourists.
+The beach is a favourite with locals and tourists alike.

 Praia Grande Beach is a great beach for surfing.
 Miles of sandy beach dominate the landscape.
 There is an international body-building competition held there every year.
-The surrounding hills are known for fossilized dinosaur footprints.
-The beach is very family oriented and popular with the younger crowd.
+The surrounding hills are known for fossilised dinosaur footprints.
+The beach is very family oriented and well-loved by a younger crowd.

 The Praia do Meco Beach is located to the south east of Lisbon city centre.
 It is a very popular area for nudists given it’s location away from the tourist areas.
 Not easy to get to by metro or public transportation, you will most likely want to rent a car if you are staying in the city and wish to visit.

 Great places to eat and drink are aplenty in Lisbon.
 The Restaurant 100 Maneiras used to be in Cascais but moved downtown several years ago.
 Cod is the dish the chef is most famous for.
 The wine list is excellent, too.

 Restaurante 11 has very tasty southern Mediterranean cuisine.
 Located by Edward VII park, the views across the city towards the river are spectacular.
 The chef has earned a Michelin star for his culinary efforts.

 The Café Nicole, facing the main city square, is famous for its strong black coffee and steaks.
 Apparently, there has been a café in this same location since the 1700s.